 The Minor in Security Management is designed to help students to understand:

 Students whose primary major is not criminal justice may earn an additional major in CJ.
 The additional major will be noted on the student’s transcript but not on the official diploma.
-Students must successfully complete the following requirements to receive the additional major.

 To receive the additional major, students must maintain a 2.0 for both cumulative GPA and criminal justice courses.